djplaner/university-date/README.md

 ## Current Status

-This version 0 release is an initial foray into Web components.
-It has limitations, including (but not limited to)

-- hard-coded to the calendar of a particular University;
-- hard-coded default trimester;
-- limited testing and validation; and,
-- no automated detection of the trimester from the LMS course site.
+This alpha release is just about ready.
+It now uses a singleton to provide a way of providing calendar information specific to different institutions.
+This singleton is required for this component to work.

+The current example (dev/index.html) uses [university-date-calendar](https://github.com/djplaner/university-date-calendar) customised for a specific institution.
+Modify the *CALENDAR* data structure and the *getCurrentPeriod* method for your institution.

 ## Setup